• Skip to main content

 They’re also good for balance.

-Army training invariably involves a lot of running, and lunges are an excellent way to prepare your body for that particular activity.
+Army training invariably involves a lot of running, and lunges are a great way to prepare your body for that particular activity.

 How to do it: